 WELCOME and MISSION -

-We invite you to explore our academic programs and opportunities for pre-professional study by clicking on the links below and at the right:
+We invite you to explore our academic programs and opportunities for pre-professional study:

 S.T.A.N.D.
 Honored by Governor Tomblin for Community Service

-Gov. Earl Ray Tomblin recognized the Fairmont State University and Pierpont Community & Technical College student organization Students Taking Action in Nature’s Defense (S.T.A.N.D.) with a special certificate for their participation in the Governor’s Day to Serve.
+Gov. Earl Ray Tomblin recognized the Fairmont State University student organization Students Taking Action in Nature’s Defense (S.T.A.N.D.) with a special certificate for their participation in the Governor’s Day to Serve.

 Tomblin proclaimed Saturday, Sept.
 29, as the official date of the Day to Serve.
 The day is meant to be dedicated to strengthening local communities through volunteer service.
 Tomblin presented S.T.A.N.D. advisers Dr. Donald Trisel and Dr. Erica Harvey, student members and Fairmont State University President Maria Rose with the certificate during the ribbon cutting ceremony for The Nest Student Food Bank on Thursday, Sept.
 27.